-Warm and crispy, toasted ravioli is the ultimate comfort food.
-Serve it with marinara sauce, and you've got the perfect addicting appetizer to go along with any meal.
+Warm and crispy, toasted ravioli are the ultimate comfort food.
+Serve them with marinara sauce, and you've got the perfect addicting appetizer to accompany any meal.

 I love the story behind toasted ravioli!
 The unique dish was "discovered" in St. Louis when a chef accidentally dropped ravioli in a pot of boiling oil instead of water.
 The happy accident soon started appearing on many menus across The Hill (an Italian-American neighborhood in St. Louis.)